nndpznn/SpaceNewsClone/about.md

 Credit to ChatGPT for enabling Matt's idea of creating a shooting star background for both of our lists.

 ## About the API
 * This API provides articles and associated images for relevant space news, as well as official status reports from the International Space Station.
+The three primary sources we are able to pull information from consist of "reports", "articles", and "blogs".
+We felt that two of those sources were sufficient for the variety and functionality of this app.

 ## Credits/Documentation
 * Thanks to [SpaceFlight News](https://spaceflightnewsapi.net/) for the super cool API providing space news.